-He is currently on the editorial board of Movement Disorders and has served as a peer reviewer for over 30 journals.
+He is currently on the editorial board of npj Parkinson’s Disease and has served as a peer reviewer for over 30 journals.
 He has authored more than 100 scientific publications including articles in JAMA, Science, Neuron, The New England Journal of Medicine and Neurology.

 This webinar was made possible by a grant* from AbbVie.